Public Key Cryptography

 The solution is the digital certificate, a kind of digital "passport" or "credential."
 The digital certificate is the user's public key that has itself been "digitally signed" by someone trusted to do so, such as a network security director, MIS help desk, or VeriSign, Inc. The following figure presents a pictorial description of a digital certificate.

-Using digital certificates, an authentication chain can be established that corresponds to an organisational hierarchy, allowing for convenient public key registration and certification in a distributed environment.
+Using digital certificates, an authentication chain can be established that corresponds to an organizational hierarchy, allowing for convenient public key registration and certification in a distributed environment.

 Verisign operates numerous digital certificate hierarchies.
 The Commercial CA has a high degree of assurance as to the binding between the end user's digital certificate and the actual end user.
 Members of RSA's Commercial CA will have a high level of assurance, via adherence to the policies, as to who they are communicating with.
 This will not generally be the case when two end users, who are members of lower-assurance hierarchies, are communicating with digital certificates.
 Without the assurance associated with a properly managed digital certificate hierarchy, the use of digital certificates has limited value.